TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

     }
     ```

-3) Try adding posts on the UI.
-You should notice that the posts won't be created in database even though the error was thrown only after the post was added to database.
+3) Try adding some posts on the UI.
+You should notice that new posts won't appear in database even though the error is thrown only after each post is created.

 #### b) Transactions and multiple systems

 Using a database transaction does not always suffice if an operation makes data changes to multiple systems.
 However, if only two systems are involved (e.g. database + object storage), you can often mitigate this issue just by executing the updates in a correct order.
 You should make all database updates first and only then write data to object storage.
 This way database updates will be rolled back automatically if the object storage write fails.
 In a more complex scenario, you might need to catch some errors yourself and revert data changes manually.

 Try this yourself by modifying the implementation that you made in exercise 2.10.
-Try both a and b, and see how they behave when an error occurs during database update or object storage write:
+Try both a and b, and see how they behave when an error occurs during either database update or object storage write:

 * a) write to database, write to object storage
 * b) write to object storage, write to database

 > Some systems support distributed transactions.
 That is, you can make changes to multiple systems at once, and all of them engage to the same transaction.
-But distributed transactions come with extra complexity and are rarely needed.
+Distributed transactions come with extra complexity and are rarely needed.

 ### 2.13.
 Automatic testing